saif-ellafi/play-by-the-writing/README.md

 That’s it.
 See the keywords list below in this document.

+# Customization

+## Match files

+There are many files with `.yml` extension inside the `match` folder.
+Open with a text editor and change the lines that start with `:` in order to change their command keyword.

+Some entries point to `table` (or `wtable` for weighted tables) which follow with a table name.
+This table name is the file name within the folder `tables`, and you can append with comma more than one, i.e. `table1,table2`

+Understanding this, will allow you to copy these segments to create your own commands with your own tables!

+## Table customization

+There are two types of tables.
+Ones ending in `.txt` (simple tables) and others in `.psv` (weighted tables).
+Check the ones available in the folder `tables` for examples of each.

+## Nested tables

+You can nest table rolls within others, by utilizing the format `{{table_simple_name}}` or `w{{weighted_table_name}}` where the table name refers to the file name.
+You can use these however you like, and even build sentences with more than one of them, i.e. `Hello {{table_1}}, I hope you had a great {{table_2}}!`

 # Keywords List

 The keyword column is what you simply write in your keyboard, to get it replaced with an output (usually, at random).